roman-mueller/puppet-docs/source/background/ssl/cert_anatomy.markdown

 A Master or Agent Certificate
 -----

-The certificates used by puppet master servers and puppet agent nodes are essentially the same; the only real difference is that puppet master certs sometimes contain alternate DNS names the master is allowed to use.
+The certificates used by Puppet master servers and Puppet agent nodes are essentially the same; the only real difference is that Puppet master certs sometimes contain alternate DNS names the master is allowed to use.

-In this case, we will be inspecting the certificate of a node named `magpie.example.com`, which is allowed to present itself as a puppet master via the hostnames `magpie`, `magpie.example.com`, `puppet`, and `puppet.example.com`.
+In this case, we will be inspecting the certificate of a node named `magpie.example.com`, which is allowed to present itself as a Puppet master via the hostnames `magpie`, `magpie.example.com`, `puppet`, and `puppet.example.com`.

 ### PEM File

-A certificate is stored on disk as a [.pem file][pem] in puppet's `certdir`.
+A certificate is stored on disk as a [.pem file][pem] in Puppet's `certdir`.
 The `certdir` is part of Puppet's `ssldir` hierarchy, which is documented elsewhere ([Puppet reference manual » important directories and files » ssldir][ssldir]).
 Another copy of the certificate is stored in the CA's `signed` directory.
 (The `puppet cert print` command uses this copy, which is why it can only be used on the CA node.)

 The name of the "privacy enhanced mail" (PEM) extension is somewhat misleading, since it has nothing to do with email; it's just a historical quirk of X.509 implementations.